Sorority Chapter TCRs 2017-2018

-- Sorority members who violate University Housing regulations will have their access privileges terminated.
+- Sorority members who violate University housing regulations will have access privileges terminated.

 - Sorority chapters may receive mail and packages.
-Each sorority will be provided a sorority mailbox at the commons desk.
+Each sorority will be provided a sorority mailbox at the Redifer Commons Desk.
 Mail and packages may only be picked up by the sorority president or designee.

 - Sorority chapter mail, including all types of packages, must be addressed either directly to the sorority suite or to the sorority in care of a sorority member on the chapter floor.
-Any mail or packages addressed to the sorority in care of a student not living in the residence halls will be immediately returned to the sender or the U.S. Post Office.
+Any mail or packages addressed to the sorority in care of a student not living in University housing will be immediately returned to the sender or the U.S. Post Office.